pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 strata_expected_df
 ```

 It certaintly seems that there is little to no impact due to our treatment effect in the data.
-Can we recover this insight using the method of inverse propensity score weighting.
+Can we recover this insight using the method of inverse propensity score weighting?
 But first, let's do some basic exploratory data analysis to confirm our intuition.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(2, 2, figsize=(20, 8))